An outpatient family approach to counseling

 - Be 18 years of age or older

-- Be either an expectant mother, mother or stepmother with children under 18 at home, or a mother with children under 18 in which she is attempting to regain custody
+- Be either an expectant mother, mother or father with children under 18 at home, or a mother or father with children under 18 in which they are attempting to regain custody

 - Be willing to undergo a complete medical and psychiatric screening

 - Have a substance-abuse issue, which can be combined with a behavioral-health issue

 - Be able to adequately focus and fully participate in all aspects of treatment and learning objectives

 - Be willing and receptive to participating in a family-centered, holistic care environment that embraces a two-generation, entire-family approach